 We then move into the realms of the fantastical, reading The Tempest by William Shakespeare.
 This play about magic, loss, betrayal, power and, ultimately, theatre itself not only creates a compelling sense of place; it also demands the evaluation of a range of perspectives from its audience.
 Is Prospero a caring father and benevolent leader?
 Or is he a prototype of patriarchal colonialism?
 Is Caliban truly born evil?
 In which case, can he be seen as morally culpable?
 This is the beauty of English: nothing is ever straightforward!

 Lastly, we explore the representation of other cultures in English.
-Travel writing forms a key part of this unit and we look closely at how authors evoke a sense of place in language, while also critically reflecting on how this can sometimes be problematic.
+Travel writing forms a part of this unit and we look closely at how authors evoke a sense of place in language, while also critically reflecting on how this can sometimes be problematic.
 We also study modern poems which give voices to marginalised figures and communities whose perspectives are shaped by hardship, inequality and persecution.

 Year 9 begins in fair Verona with the study of Romeo and Juliet.
 We dive deep into the world of the ‘star-cross’d lovers’, refining our analysis of key extracts and discussing them in terms of the rest of the play.
 We consider staging and evaluate the artistry of some striking productions of the play, while taking time to write creatively on Shakespeare’s themes and motifs.